Set Decorators

 What does a set decorator do?

-A set decorator in France furnishes and dresses sets drawing on the country's extraordinary decorative arts resources — from Versailles-era gilded furniture to Haussmann-era Parisian interiors, Provençal rustic styling, and contemporary French design.
+A set decorator in France furnishes and dresses sets, drawing on the country's rich decorative arts resources.
+These range from Versailles-era gilded furniture to Haussmann-era Parisian interiors, Provençal rustic styling, and modern French design.

 How is set decoration different from props?

-Set decoration covers fixed environmental elements — furniture, artwork, soft goods — while props are items actors handle.
-On French period productions, the departments coordinate closely, as boundaries between decorative objects and hand props often overlap.
+Set decoration covers the fixed site-level elements such as furniture, artwork, and soft goods, while props are the items actors handle.
+On French period shoots, the two departments work in close step, since the line between decorative objects and hand props often blurs.

 Can you source authentic period pieces?

-Yes, our set decorators have deep relationships with Saint-Ouen market dealers, Drouot auction specialists, and French prop houses with collections spanning medieval through contemporary.
-France's antique market is one of Europe's richest for authentic period sourcing.
+Yes.
+Our set decorators have deep ties with Saint-Ouen market dealers, Drouot auction pros, and French prop houses whose collections span medieval through modern.
+France's antique market is one of Europe's richest for true period sourcing.

 What about custom fabrication?

-We work with French artisan craftspeople for custom furniture, upholstery, scenic painting, and specialty fabrication.
-France's tradition of skilled trades ensures exceptional quality for period reproductions and bespoke pieces.
+We work with French artisan craftspeople for custom furniture, upholstery, scenic painting, and specialty work.
+France's long line of skilled trades keeps quality high on both period reproductions and bespoke pieces.

 How do you handle multiple locations?

-Our teams coordinate set dressing across multiple French locations — from Parisian apartments to Loire Valley châteaux to Provençal villas — managing logistics, installation schedules, and wrap while maintaining visual continuity.
+Our teams handle set dressing across many French locations, from Parisian apartments to Loire Valley châteaux to Provençal villas.
+We manage logistics, install schedules, and wrap, all while keeping scenes matched on camera.

 Do you provide the full set decorating crew?

-Yes, we staff complete bilingual set decorating departments — decorators, leadmen, buyers, set dressers, and swing gang — scaled to your production's needs across France.
+Yes.
+We staff full bilingual set decorating departments, including decorators, leadmen, buyers, set dressers, and swing gang, scaled to your production's needs across France.

 Related Services